MOHAMEDTHARIK-GIT/D2D-COURIER-SERVICE/README.md

   Delivery Status Update

   Secure Database Management

-💻 How to Run the Project
+💻 How to Run the Project:

   Install XAMPP on your system